14 Good Reasons

 - Now drill pilot holes (preferably with a countersinking bit) with a 9/64" drill bit every 2" along the center of all four cleats.Remember to drill into the face that is 1" wide (not ¾" thick).

 - Set each cleat on the frame so that half of the vacuum gasket tape is covered by the cleat and cut the cleats so that they fit the frame accordingly.

 - Drill pilot holes into the frame using the hole in the cleats as a guide.
 Be very careful that you do not drill the pilot holes completely through the frame.
 It may be beneficial at this point to write an indexing number on the frame sides and each cleat so the holes line up perfect when you are ready to assemble this part.

-- The next step is to drill a hole in the frame for the vacuum to flow through.
+- The next step is to drill a hole in the frame for the vacuum to flow through it.
 We will call this the "vacuum port".
-Select an area of the frame that works best for you to attach the lock-on connector from your vacuum press.
+Select an area of the frame that works best for you to attach the new style lock-on connector from your vacuum press.

 - With a chisel, cut a channel approximately 1/8" deep from the inside frame vacuum port hole down to the bottom edge of the frame.
 This will allow a path of vacuum flow if the polyurethane sheeting pulls up against the inside edge of the frame.

 - Next, cut a single piece of polyurethane film that is as large as the frame.